 Donald Lambert Meet the Lamb (recorded 1960-’62).
 Anyone who follows this genre bows their head at the mention of Donald Lambert.

 Hank Jones This is Ragtime Now!
 (1964) Like many of the very greatest jazz pianists, Hank Jones made his share of unlikely concept albums.
 Here Mr. Jones plays rags quite straight, albeit with a swing beat and some improvisational flourishes, in a trio with Milt Hinton and Osie Johnson.
 These are studio veterans, everyone does whatever it takes, including Johnson clicking on his rims like a much earlier drummer.
-Sadly, the first side has Hank on tack piano, which really seems wrong.
+Sadly, the first side of Joplin has Hank on tack piano, which just seems wrong for a pianist of Jones’s stature.
 On side B, the pianist digs into reasonably obscure repertoire on a concert grand, including three classics from Joesph Lamb and a new rag from Manny Albam that sounds like a James P. Johnson riff piece.

 Jones’s own charming double-note etude “Bag O’ Rags” is the best thing on the whole album.
 “Bag O’ Rags” should be transcribed and paired with Roland Hanna’s “Century Rag.”

 After “Bag O’ Rags,” the most important aspect of this curio may be simply that the great Hank Jones was willing to do this project.